ffund/tcp-ip-essentials/online-faq.md

 #### Can I work on the lab assignment together with another student?

-You can work on the lab assignment at the same time as another student, and discuss your results as you work.
+You can work on the lab assignment at the same time as another student, and discuss your results *verbally* as you work.
 But,

 * You must set up your own resources on GENI and run the lab exercise yourself - you are not allowed to use another student's account or resources in another student's GENI "slice".
 Also, you aren't allowed to type commands into another student's terminal.
 * You must submit data and screenshots from your own execution of the lab - you are not allowed to submit another student's data.
 Also, you must annotate screenshots etc. yourself - you are not allowed to ask another student to do it for you.
+You are not allowed to send your data or screenshots to another student.
 * You must answer the questions in Gradescope yourself.
 You are not allowed to share the answers with another student.

+#### Can I share screenshots, data, or answers with another student, but just for comparison or to improve our understanding?

+Only *after* the "late due date" for the assignment!
+Before the late due date, you can discuss your work and your results verbally, but you are not allowed to share your screenshots, data, or answers.

 #### Can I use outside resources, such as reference materials or lab reports from previous semesters?